RoboDuet: Learning a Cooperative Policy for Whole-body Legged Loco-Manipulation: Related Works

-Given the superior locomotive capabilities of quadruped robots compared to chassis, there is an emerging interest in developing whole-body control for integrating legged robots and robotic arms to finish mobile manipulation tasks.
-The current technological landscape features three primary strategies.
-The first involves control-based techniques like model predictive control (MPC), which require extensive engineering efforts and generally exhibit limited adaptability and robustness in complex environments\cite{sleiman2023versatile}.
-The second strategy adopts learning algorithms to generate high-level velocity commands for legged robot, which are then translated into low-level joint control instructions based on motion APIs~\cite{yokoyama2023adaptive,zhang2023gamma,qiu2024learning}.
-However, these approaches lack effective coordination between the legged platform and the arm, thus failing to maximize the potential for pitch and roll adjustments of legged robot to extend the operational range of the arm.
-The third approach leverages DRL to realize whole-body control.
-To date, applications in this domain have only achieved precise tracking of end-effector positions but have shown limited capability in either managing the end-effector's orientation or navigating complex terrains\cite{fu2023deep}.
-Consequently, there is a clear need for innovative frameworks that are capable of harnessing the full locomotive advantages of quadruped robots while ensuring seamless coordination between the upper arm and the lower legged platform.
+\blueline{In recent years, the capabilities of legged robot locomotion have advanced rapidly, particularly in traversing complex terrains~\cite{grandia2023perceptive, zhuang2023robot}, thereby facilitating their integration into diverse and challenging application domains.} Furthermore, given the redundant degrees of freedom of quadruped robots compared to wheeled or tracked platforms, there are growing research efforts focused on whole-body control for legged robots with manipulators to achieve loco-manipulation capabilities.
+The current technological landscape features three primary strategies. \blueline{The first approach leverages control-based techniques such as model predictive control (MPC), which explicitly consider the system’s kinematic and dynamic properties, making them well-suited for scenarios involving dense contact forces.
+However, these methods often entail substantial engineering effort and exhibit inherent limitations in adaptability and robustness when applied to unknown environments~\cite{SleimanUMPC,10.1007/s10514-023-10146-0, sleiman2023versatile}.} The second strategy adopts learning algorithms to generate high-level commands for legged robot or robotic arm, which are then translated into low-level joint control instructions based on built-in controllers or inverse kinematics (IK)~\cite{zhang2023gamma,qiu2024learning,yokoyama2023adaptive,liu2024visual}.
+However, these approaches lack effective coordination between the legged platform and the arm or suffer from infeasible IK solutions, thus failing to maximize the potential for coordinating the pose of the legged robot to extend the operational workspace of the arm.
+The third approach leverages deep reinforcement learning (DRL) to realize whole-body control. \blueline{In earlier research, a pipeline was developed to integrate a model-based manipulator with an RL-based locomotion policy, demonstrating robustness against external force disturbances induced by the manipulator~\cite{ma2022combining}.
+However, the locomotion policy focused solely on resisting external disturbances, lacking the ability to achieve whole-body coordination.} Later study proposed training a unified policy to control the entire system for achieving whole-body control, but this approach were limited to achieving only end-effector position tracking~\cite{fu2023deep}.
+A follow-up study extends this approach to 6D task-space pose tracking~\cite{ha2024umionlegs}, but it is limited by the constraints of data collection.
+The most recent research leverages keypoint tracking to train a whole-body end-effector pose tracking policy, which requires an additional policy to provide locomotion capabilities~\cite{portela2024whole}. \blueline{This indicates that the method lacks the ability to perform simultaneous mobility and manipulation, which is crucial for executing dynamic tasks such as door opening.} Consequently, there is a clear need for innovative frameworks that can fully harness the locomotive advantages of quadruped robots while ensuring seamless coordination between the upper arm and the lower legged platform.